stana/django-akuna-components/README.md

 ### Update Factories

-Similar to Create Factories above, except update factory recieves content object (being updated) as one of the arguments.
+Similar to create factories above with the difference of update factory components receiving content object being updated as one of the arguments.

 Example Update Factory for objects of 'myapp.customer' content type: